Skip to main content

 Query frequency

 The Splunk query is by default executed once per minute, returning the values found in the fields n9time and n9value.
-Ensure your hardware can support the query frequency or consider increasing the Query Interval.
+Ensure your hardware can support the query frequency or consider increasing the query interval.

 • The query can retrieve data from either Events or Metrics Splunk indexes.